glotzerlab/signac-workshop/readme.md

-# Signac workshop
+# Signac workshop at CECAM

-Corwin Kerr, Brandon Butler, Kelly Wang, Bradley Dice, Sharon Glotzer
+Corwin Kerr, Brandon Butler

-Special thanks: Ignacio Blanco Varela for early feedback.

 ## Goals
 * Introduce new users to the **signac** framework in 1 hour.
+* Allow database developers to explore how **signac** handles metadata.

 ## Assumed background
 * Basic familiarity with Python
 * Basic familiarity with Jupyter notebooks
-* Advanced interest in cat videos

 # Launching